Sydney Pollack: Influences

-Personal life and death
+Personal life

 Pollack was married to Claire Bradley Griswold, a former student of his, from 1958 until his death in 2008.
 They had three children.

+Death

 Concerns about Pollack's health surfaced in 2007, when he withdrew from directing HBO's television film Recount, which aired on May 25, 2008.
-He died from cancer the following day at his home in the Pacific Palisades neighborhood of Los Angeles, at the age of 73.
-He had been diagnosed about ten months prior to his death; the type of cancer has been variously cited as pancreatic, stomach, or of unknown primary origin.
+He died from cancer the next day at his home in Los Angeles's Pacific Palisades neighborhood, aged 73.
+He had been diagnosed about ten months before his death; the type of cancer has been variously cited as pancreatic, stomach, or of unknown primary origin.